 The Professional Development Center (PDC) is the inservice agent of the School of Education and Human Development (SEHD) of the University of Southern Maine.
 Its mission is to provide sustained, high-quality professional development that enables K-12 educators and human resource professionals to continue learning throughout their careers.

-Most of the courses below are offered as part of our cohort plans (although usually open to any interested students as space allows).
+Some of the courses below are offered as part of our cohort plans (although usually open to any interested students as space allows).
 Contact us today to design a cohort for your district and:

 - work alongside your district / school colleagues toward a certificate or higher degree